ronanlevesque/IhateUflat/README.md

 # I hate U flat !

 **I hate U flat !** is a small CSS buttons library.
 Want to know more ?
-Please visit [the site](http://ronanlevesque.fr/ihateuflat/)
+Please visit [the site](http://ronanlevesque.fr/ihateuflat/).

 ## Usage

-Include the CSS file in the `head` section of your document:
+Include the CSS file in the `head` section of your document :

     <link rel="stylesheet" type="text/css" href="ihateuflat.css" />